House asks for documents in Epstein probe from DOJ

 WEST PALM BEACH, Fla.
 (AP) - House Democrats asked for documents from federal prosecutors and Florida law enforcement officials on Friday as part of a probe into how financier Jeffrey Epstein received a secret plea deal more than a decade ago after he was accused of molesting underage girls.

-The House Committee on Oversight and Reform sent a letter to U.S. Attorney William Barr, asking for all emails about the plea deal and how victims should have been notified.
+The House Committee on Oversight and Reform sent a letter to U.S. Attorney Geneeral William Barr, asking for all emails about the plea deal and how victims should have been notified.

 Earlier this year, a federal judge ruled Epstein’s victims should have been consulted under federal law about the deal.